Registering as an employer

 What this means is that if you have only one employee, who works a few hours a week for you at say, £10.50 an hour, and has no other job or income, then the conditions above will not be met as their weekly earnings will be below the LEL and so you will not have to register as an employer or set up a Pay As You Earn (PAYE) scheme.
 This is because such an employee will not have a tax or National Insurance liability.

 If you have several employees, none of whom meet the conditions above, then again, you do not have to register with HMRC.
 However, you may need to keep some basic information about such employees including how much you pay them – see our page on keeping records for more on this.
 You will also need to give them payslips and comply with your wider employer obligations.

 On the other hand, if you have two employees, one of whom earns £100 a week (employee 1) and has no other income, and one of whom earns £175 a week (employee 2), then you will have to register as an employer with HMRC in respect of employee 2.
 Having an ‘active’ PAYE employer record open with HMRC because of employee 2 then means that you will be obliged to send information to HMRC about both employees, even though there is nothing to pay over to HMRC in respect of employee 1.

 If you need to register as an employer, you should do so in advance of the first payday.
-You should try and start the process in plenty of time, as it can take up to 2 weeks for HMRC to process the registration.
+You should try and start the process in plenty of time, as it can take a few weeks for HMRC to process the registration.
 However, you cannot register more than 2 months before you start paying people.

 Before you register